leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Mini Afterburner - 2*
 {: .fs-2 .text-grey-dk-000 }

-At first, I had all my fan wires exiting the wire groove, but this required wrapping the left part cooling fan wires
+At first, I had all my fan wires exiting the wire groove, but this required wrapping the left part cooling fan wires around the hotend on the inside of the mount.
+I changed this after the photo, and just left the fan wires on the left to come out that same side.

 ![Mini Afterburner - 3](../../../../assets/images/micron-32-mini-ab-3.jpg)
 *Mini Afterburner - 3*